Operations and Checkout Building

 The Neil Armstrong Operations and Checkout Building (O&C) (previously known as the Manned Spacecraft Operations Building) is a historic building on Merritt Island, Florida, United States.
 The five-story structure is in the Industrial Area of NASA's Kennedy Space Center.
-Its has twin-block facilities that include the crew quarter dormitories for astronauts, suit-up preparations prior to their flights, and the other is a large spacecraft workshop used for manufacturing and checking activities on crewed spacecraft.
+It has twin-block facilities that include the crew quarter dormitories for astronauts, suit-up preparations prior to their flights, and the other is a large spacecraft workshop used for manufacturing and checking activities on crewed spacecraft.
 On January 21, 2000, it was added to the U.S. National Register of Historic Places.

 Apollo program

-When it was originally built in 1964 to process spacecraft in the Gemini and Apollo era, it was known as the Manned Spacecraft Operations Building.
-It was renamed the Operations and Checkout Building during the Shuttle program, known informally as the O&C.
+During planning and construction, it was known as the Operations and Checkout Building.
+When it was finished in 1964, it was renamed the Manned Spacecraft Operations Building and was used to process spacecraft in the Gemini and Apollo era.
+It was reverted back to the Operations and Checkout Building during the Shuttle program, known informally as the O&C.

 Altitude test chambers

 In 1965, a pair of altitude chambers were installed in the High Bay for testing the environmental and life support systems of both the Apollo Command/Service Module and Lunar Module at simulated altitudes of up to 250,000 ft.
 Each chamber is 58 ft high (with a clear working height of 28 ft) and an interior diameter of 33 ft, were human-rated, and capable of reaching the maximum altitude (minimum pressure) in one hour.
 These were used by the prime and backup crews of all crewed missions, from the ill-fated Apollo 1 in October 1966, through to the Apollo-Soyuz Test Project in July 1975.